Commitments and Contingencies

 Operating Leases

 The Company currently also leases office space in Cambridge, Massachusetts and New York, New York, pursuant to short-term arrangements.
-In September 2025, the Company executed a one year lease for its existing office space in Cambridge with a term that commenced on December 1, 2025 and ends on November 30, 2026.
-The New York lease was most recently renewed on October 1, 2025 to extend the lease term through September 30, 2026.
+The Cambridge lease is on a month-to-month basis, requiring one month’s notice before termination.
+The New York lease was renewed on January 9, 2025 to extend the lease term until August 31, 2025.
 These lease agreements include or included payments for lease and non-lease components.
 The Company has elected to not separate such components and these payments were recognized as rent expense.

 Amount